Historic Christ Church Photos by Nicholas Crawford

 Regardless of personal faith or lack thereof, one cannot deny Historic Christ Church’s many stories.
 You just need to read between the family lines of multiple brutal wars and life along the Rappahannock River.
 Otherwise, you breeze through the sanctuary walls and across its grounds without knowing the bulk of its story.

 A guided tour takes you through the property and its immediate awareness.
 You also learn about the lives first touched by its presence.
 What offers so much more intrigue are the tales of where the church’s primary family – the Carters – went from here.
 At first glance, you think you know.
 But dig a little deeper and you learn the most factual of lessons from American history.
-That is, that our bloodlines come together at some point, to weave the fabric of America.
+That is, that many very different bloodlines, perspectives and origins come together at some point to weave the fabric of America.
 The family pew boxes and their aisles seem to symbolize this, intersecting under the lectern of Christ Church.

 On one of my tours of Christ Church, I felt particularly introspective and troubled.
 So I asked of my own faith, “Can you send me a sign?”
 I walked through the sanctuary doors and toward the prestigious path Robert Carter intended for himself.
 It was then, that I received my answer through a litany of rainbows.
 Perhaps I will not be needing an exorcism, after all.

 Learn more about Historic Christ Church in Weems, Lancaster County, Virginia.